Reporting Creditable or Non-Creditable Status to CMS

 The contents of the disclosure include:

 - General employer information – Employers should report using the name and federal ID number (EIN) of the plan sponsor.
-If multiple employers within a controlled group are covered under the same plan, the EIN for the parent company (or other entity if it is the plan sponsor) may be used.
+If multiple employers within a controlled group are covered under the same plan, the EIN for the parent company (or other entity if it is the plan sponsor) may be used under a single filing.
 If each individual entity reports separately, each should report using its own EIN.
 The EIN of the insurance carrier or third party administrator should not be used.

 - The type of coverage (“Group Health Plan: Employer Sponsored Plan”).